 It’s Worth It

 But love is good because it is faithful and faithful is not easy and it is definitely not always fun.
-I’d rather have someone who stands with me through every mess and balances me out in all my inadequacies and protects me and corrects me and supports me when I need it than all of the Valentine’s cards and candy in the world.
+I’d rather have someone who stands with me through every mess.
+I’d rather have someone who balances me out in all my inadequacies.
+Someone who protects me and corrects me.
+Someone who supports me when I need it.
+I want this more than all of the Valentine’s cards and candy in the world.

 For many people, whether it is a spouse or a child or a friend, what love looks like is a choice.
 It’s a decision.
 It’s not giving up and not running away when it gets hard.
-It’s figuring it out.
+Love is figuring it out.
 It’s doctor’s appointments and really difficult conversations.
 It’s forgiving when you don’t want to forgive and it’s admitting and apologizing when you are wrong.
 And while it might be Valentine’s Day for an hour or during a vacation, it’s just not every day and you know what?
 That is alright.
-Every day is Valentine’s is a lie.
+That is normal, and I think more meaningful.
+Every day is Valentine’s is simply a lie.